studioLaCosaNostra/blog/source/_posts/Prerender-angular-application-generate-static-pages.md

 });
 ```

-Now add main code that performs prerender of our subpages. (you also need to install additional library to create subfolders `npm install mkdirp @types/mkdirp`)
+Now add the main code that performs prerender of our subpages. (you also need to install additional library to create subfolders `npm install mkdirp @types/mkdirp`)

 `prerender.ts`